 Two saponins, designated as bacopaside I and II, are found in Bacopa monniera.
 Additional phytochemicals betulinic acid, wogonin and oroxindin have been isolated from the aerial parts of Bacopa monniera.
 Bacopa also has the flavonoids apigenin and luteolin.

-No side effects have been observed from Bacopa monniera, and it has been taken by people in India for centuarys.
-It is given to infants safely.
+No side effects have been observed from Brahmi, it has been taken by people in India for centuries and is given to infants safely.